Information on Executive Orders

 - KNN Virtual Town Hall Recording: Review of Executive Orders (recorded 2/6/25)

-- National Council of Nonprofits Webinar Recording: Executive Actions and their Impact on Charitable Nonprofits (recorded 2/7/25) + Slides
+- National Council of Nonprofits Webinar: Executive Actions and their Impact on Charitable Nonprofits (recorded 2/7/25) + Slides

 Take Action Now